MethodoxTech/cv/README.md

 Change Version is a cli tool that provides quick check against a repo's changes without saving any changed contents.
 It does so by recording only the update time.
 The outputs is just like `git status`, without diff.

-This is useful for cases when we DO NOT want to do version control yet would still want the capability to see what has changed, as in the case of multimedia projects (e.g. game projects).
+This is useful for cases when we DO NOT want to do version control yet would still want the capability to see which files has changed, as in the case of multimedia projects (e.g. game projects).

 ## Usage